blind-oracle/cortex-tenant/README.md

 # Max number of parallel incoming HTTP requests to handle
 concurrency: 10

-# Whether to forward metrics metadata from Prometheus to Cortex
+# Whether to forward metrics metadata from Prometheus to Cortex/Mimir
 # Since metadata requests have no timeseries in them - we cannot divide them into tenants
 # So the metadata requests will be sent to the default tenant only, if one is not defined - they will be dropped
 metadata: false

 # If true response codes from metrics backend will be logged to stdout.
 This setting can be used to suppress errors
 # which can be quite verbose like 400 code - out-of-order samples or 429 on hitting ingestion limits
-# Also, those are already reported by other services like Cortex / Mimir distributors and ingesters
+# Also, those are already reported by other services like Cortex/Mimir distributors and ingesters
 log_response_errors: true

-# Maximum duration to keep outgoing connections alive (to Cortex)
+# Maximum duration to keep outgoing connections alive (to Cortex/Mimir)
 # Useful for resetting L4 load-balancer state
 # Use 0 to keep them indefinitely
 max_connection_duration: 0s